Unsure of your level? Click here to take a free placement test (mandatory for new students)

 Prerequisite: Both former and current AFSeattle students, as well as all new students, must take our Level Assessment and complete an oral assessment to confirm their level prior to enrolling in their first C1 level course.

-Pace: Regular, 5 weeks, 2h once a week, total of 10h
+Pace: 5 weeks, once a week, total of 10h